 Provides DFM inspection resources to support region-led inspections of ISFSIs.
 Plans, schedules, and coordinates, with the Regional Branch Chief, as necessary, inspections of ISFSI vendors, fabricators, and CoC holders.

 Serves as the point of contact for Office of Nuclear Reactor Regulation (NRR) Project Manager (PM) or Regional Branch Chief requests to obtain DFM resources.
+Implements guidance in Section 05.15 for regional inspector requests for assistance.

 Serves as the point of contact for collecting operational experience.